 Turfgrasses have been important to the quality of life of humans for nearly 2,000 years.
 Today, turfgrass is the single largest irrigated crop in the United States and covers three times the land area of any other cultivated crop.
-An estimated 40.5 million acres of grasses are planted in residential, commercial and institutional lawns, golf courses, and athletic fields.
+An estimated 40.5 million acres of grasses are planted in residential, commercial and institutional lawns, golf courses and athletic fields.
 The turfgrass maintenance industry contributes almost $75 billion annually and at least 900,000 jobs to the economy of the United States.
-The nation-wide economic value includes salaries, equipment, and supplies for the maintenance of turfgrasses on golf courses (44%), lawn care services (28%), lawn care retail stores (13%), lawn equipment (12%), and sod production (3%).
-A survey in the State of New York showed that turfgrasses covered 10% of the State’s land mass.
-Most of that land area was private residential lawns (82%) and much less was on golf courses (3%), parks (2%), and other.
+The nationwide economic value includes salaries, equipment and supplies for the maintenance of turfgrasses on golf courses (44%), lawn care services (28%), lawn care retail stores (13%), lawn equipment (12%) and sod production (3%).
+A survey in the state of New York showed that turfgrasses covered 10% of the state’s landmass.
+Most of that land area was private residential lawns (82%), and much less was on golf courses (3%), parks (2%), and other areas.
 This distribution of land uses is thought to be typical of that in most other states.

-Turfgrasses serve society in many important ways.
-As ornamental plants, they add beauty and aesthetic value to our environment.
-On sports fields, they improve the quality of our recreational needs and they help to reduce the frequency and severity of injuries that occur in vigorous sports.
-Turfgrasses also serve many other functional roles.
-They are widely used to control water, sediment, and wind erosion and as a utilitarian cover around businesses, public institutions, parks, cemeteries, and other facilities.
-They add value to property and they reduce air and noise pollution, heat buildup, visual pollution, and glare.
-They are often planted along roadways in large cities, and they are also maintained between airport runways to reduce dust and thereby extend airplane engine life and increase safety.
-The management of turfgrass is truly a very large segment of the horticultural industry in all states.
+Turfgrasses serve society by adding beauty and aesthetic value to our environment.
+On sports fields, they improve the quality of our recreational needs, and they help reduce injuries in vigorous sports.
+Turfgrasses also control water, sediment and wind erosion and serve as a utilitarian cover around businesses, public institutions, parks, cemeteries and other facilities.
+They add value to property and reduce air and noise pollution, heat buildup, visual pollution and glare.
+They are often planted along roadways in large cities, and they are also maintained between airport runways to reduce dust and extend airplane engine life and increase safety.
+The management of turfgrass is a large segment of the horticultural industry in all states.